Polycystic ovary syndrome (PCOS), symptoms, causes and treatment

-Metformin is one of the common drugs usually prescribed for women with PCOS as it helps induce ovulation.
+Metformin is one of the common drugs usually prescribed for women with PCOS, as it helps induce ovulation.

 Spironolactone is mostly a treatment that targets excessive hair growth as it blocks the effects of androgen on the skin.
-However, just like other medications, it has its side effects.
+However, just like other medications, it has side effects.

 One of the side effects is that it can cause congenital disabilities.
 Thus, spironolactone might not be prescribed for a pregnant woman or a woman who is planning to get pregnant.

-While taking progestin for 10-14 days every one to two months can help regulate the menstrual cycle and protect against endometrial cancer, it doesn't improve androgen level.
+While taking progestin for 10–14 days every one to two months can help regulate the menstrual cycle and protect against endometrial cancer, it doesn't improve androgen levels.
 Also, it won't prevent pregnancy like the combination birth control pills.

 The medications listed here are only for educational and informative purpose.
 Get medications prescribed by a doctor if you are diagnosed with PCOS.
 Do not self-medicate!